 Turbine flow meters are one of the most popular and one of the simplest methods of measuring flow.
-The turbine meter is most commonly used to measure liquid, which includes chemicals and water, but also measures gas.
+The turbine flow sensor is most commonly used to measure liquid, which includes chemicals and water, but also measures gas.

 Electromagnetic flow meters are more commonly used for water measurement.
-There are varieties of turbine flow meters that are even ideal to measure the dispense of drink or beer.
+There are varieties of turbine flow sensors that are even ideal to measure the dispense of drink or beer.

 A free-spinning magnetic rotor spins as fluid passes and small voltage pulses are generated in a magnetic coil sensor mounted in the wall of the flowmeter body.
 The rotational speed of the rotor and the frequency of the generated voltage pulses are directly proportional to flow rate.
 Due to magnetic drag at low velocities, the turndown range of the turbine is usually limited to around 10:1.